systematic-magic/AgingPMCtest/editorials_pdf.rst

 Corresponding author and affiliation can be found at the end of the article right after the References section.

 5.1.
-Check that full name of corresponding author is formatted in bold and underlined font and is followed by colon (:).
+Check that full name of corresponding author is formatted in bold and underlined font and is followed by colon (:) (only one corresponding author is allowed in PDF).

 5.2.
 Check that author’s name completely matches corresponding name in the author list (including the middle initials if any).